 Does this transition apply globally?

 This transition applies specifically to the n48 band and U.S. market deployments.
 For international markets, Celona will continue to position AP21 for n77, n78, and n79 bands.
-However, we will continue to monitor developments closely with U.S. regulators and intelligence agencies.

 Will Celona replace existing AP21-48 units?